docker/docs/desktop/dev-environments/create-dev-env.md

 5. To launch the application, run the command `make run` in your VS Code terminal.
 This opens an http server on port 8080.
 Open [http://localhost:8080](http://localhost:8080) in your browser to see the running application.

-## Start a Dev Environment from a local folder
+## Create a Dev Environment from a local folder

 1. From **Dev Environments** in Docker Dashboard, click **Create**.
 The **Create a Dev Environment** dialog displays.
 2. Select **Get Started** and then the **Local Folder** tab.